juju/docs/src/en/reference-hook-tools.md

 another-key: default-value
 ```

-To get the whole config including the nulls:
+To get the whole config including any nulls:

 ```no-highlight
 config-get --all